linw0724-linnet/ubuntu-server-setup/install_docker-container_deluge-server/README.md

 > Replace `<NAS-share-path>` with the appropriate path of the SMB share on your NAS

 > [!NOTE]
-> On the NAS, it is recommended that you put all directories needed by the Deluge server in the same dataset.
-This will prevent the Deluge server from taking a long time when moving files in between directories (having all directories within the same NAS dataset will allow the file movements to be a folder move within the NAS share rather than a transfer over the network between NAS datasets)
+> On the NAS, it is recommended that you put all directories needed by the Deluge server in the same dataset to prevent the Deluge server from taking a long time when moving files in between directories.
+Having all directories within the same NAS dataset will allow the file movements to be a folder move within the NAS share rather than a transfer over the network between NAS datasets

 > [!IMPORTANT]
 > For the `<NAS-share-path>` path to work correctly, your root directory should be suffixed with `.local`.
 For example, your NAS directory will look like `<NAS-name>.local/<directory>`